hisubram/mobilefoundation/configure_push_notifications.md

 <img class="gifplayer" alt="Adding tags" src="images/adding-tags.png"/>

 Subscriptions tie together a device registration and a tag.
 When a device is unregistered from a tag, all associated subscriptions are automatically unsubscribed from the device itself.
-In a scenario where there are multiple users of a device, subscriptions should be implemented in mobile applications based on user log-in criteria.
+In a scenario where multiple users of a device exist, subscriptions must be implemented in mobile applications based on user log-in criteria.
 For example, the subscribe call is made after a user successfully logs in to an application and the unsubscribe call is made explicitly as part of the logout action handling.

 ## Tutorials to follow next
 {: #tutorials-to-follow-next }

 * [Send Push Notifications](/docs/services/mobilefoundation?topic=mobilefoundation-send_push_notifications#send_push_notifications)

-With the server-side now set-up, setup the client-side and handle received notifications.
+With the server-side now set-up, set up the client-side and handle received notifications.

 * [Handling push notifications in Client applications](/docs/services/mobilefoundation?topic=mobilefoundation-handling_push_notifications_in_client_applications#handling_push_notifications_in_client_applications)